Anantahatwar09/DSA-2-Project-/README.md

 - The next |E| lines contains the following data for each edge:
    - The first line of each set contains 2 space seperated integers denoting the start and end vertices of the road.
    - The next line contains 3 space seperated values denoting the length (in kilometers), the speed limit (in kmph) and the traffic density (number of cars per kilometer) of the given road.
+   -
+### visuual representation of graph
+By utilizing Tkinter's canvas widget, you can draw various shapes, lines, and curves to represent data points, and then use different colors, sizes, and labels to enhance the visual representation.
+This enables you to create graphs.